 I first completed the guided starter series, which helps you become familiar with some of the specific types of meditation, including the ones listed above (mind, heart, body and breath).
 After that, I started exploring mind and heart meditation.
 And that’s when I first experienced what Muse means by “real-time biofeedback.”

 For example, one of the mind meditation sessions includes a rainforest soundscape, and Muse dynamically changes the weather in that soundscape based on your brain activity.
+(The calmer you are, the less weather you hear.)

+So you might only hear the soft noise of a calm breeze, or you might only hear birds chirping if your head is completely devoid of thoughts.
 But as soon as your brain starts wandering, the weather changes and you might hear heavy rain or thunderstorms.
 It’s truly an unreal experience to get a real-time reflection of your brainwaves.

 Besides these biofeedback-enabled meditation sessions, Muse also offers a constantly-growing guided meditation catalog with several different male and female coaches.